santiago-webdev/Zettelpy/README.md

 6. Add a function/flag/way of checking the notes, to refresh the database
 7. Make the program work with IDs and even when the notes are in subdirectories
 8. A way of dealing with extensions
+9. Add something in the last_note file for the first time we run the program
+10. Be able to delete temporary notes by emptying the file